patrick-crawford/WebProgrammingForAppsAndServices/docs/Testing-Introduction/e2e-testing.md

 Essentially, we must verify the following flow:

 1. Navigate (visit) the route "/login"
-2. Type in an unknown GitHub User (ie: "test-account" into the "userName" input element)
+2. Type in a known GitHub User (ie: "test-account" into the "userName" input element)
 3. Hit the "enter" key to submit the form
 4. User should be directed to /profile-sg
 5. Click the "Logout" button